benmeadowcroft/SRM-Cmdlets/README.md

         Import-Module Meadowcroft.SRM

+The module uses the default prefix of `Srm` for the custom functions it defines.
+This can be overridden when importing the module by setting the value of the `-Prefix` parameter to something else when calling `Import-Module`.

 ### Connecting to SRM

 Now let's connect to the SRM server.
 Details of how to do this are located in the [PowerCLI 5.5 R2 User's Guide](http://pubs.vmware.com/vsphere-55/topic/com.vmware.powercli.ug.doc/GUID-A5F206CF-264D-4565-8CB9-4ED1C337053F.html)